What is a Bar Chart Used For?

 Tracking Trends Over Time

 While line charts are often the go-to for visualizing trends over time, bar charts can be just as effective, especially when comparing discrete time intervals.
 A bar chart with time periods on the x-axis and data values on the y-axis is perfect for displaying how metrics like monthly revenue, user sign-ups, or website traffic fluctuate over time.
+Among the many bar chart uses, tracking trends across consistent time segments is one of the most practical and insightful.

 Best Practices for Visualizing Time Trends: